The Crazy, Unbelievable Alabama Senate Race Careens To An End

 "Unprecedented" is a term that was thrown around a lot to describe the crazy 2016 presidential election.
 Now, the Alabama Senate race may be giving that campaign a run for its money.

-The appointment of Luther Strange to succeed new Attorney Jeff Sessions had occurred under a cloud of suspicion, with then-Gov. Robert Bentley tapping Strange — the state attorney general who had been investigating Bentley for using his office to cover up an extramarital affair.
+The appointment of Luther Strange to succeed new Attorney General Jeff Sessions had occurred under a cloud of suspicion, with then-Gov. Robert Bentley tapping Strange — the state attorney general who had been investigating Bentley for using his office to cover up an extramarital affair.

 Now, the end of the race culminates not in Strange as the GOP nominee but in Roy Moore — easily one of the most controversial figures in Alabama politics even before this race — as the Republican standard-bearer who's been beset by allegations of sexual misconduct and sexual assault.

 Moore looked dead in the water when the accusations — which he stringently denies — surfaced a month ago.
-Multiple women have alleged that, decades ago, he pursued them romantically as teenagers when he was in his thirties, including one woman who said Moore initiated sexual contact with her when she was just 14.
+Multiple women have alleged that, decades ago, he pursued them romantically as teenagers when he was in his 30s, including one woman who said Moore initiated sexual contact with her when she was just 14.

-Other recent accusations of sexual misconduct have resulted in three members of Congress resigning last week, with at least two other lawmakers still on the hot set facing allegations and questions.
+Other recent accusations of sexual misconduct have resulted in three members of Congress resigning last week, with at least two other lawmakers still on the hot seat facing allegations and questions.
 Even if he wins, Moore could face an ethics investigation and calls from within the ranks of Senate Republicans not to seat him.

 Nonetheless, Moore's poll numbers appear to have rebounded, and the Republican probably has even a very slight edge heading into Election Day on Tuesday, according to observers in the state.
 And while national GOP leaders began to abandon him in droves initially, President Trump embraced him last week with a full-on endorsement.
 The Republican National Committee soon followed, reinstating their financial support for Moore.